Image

 Mental health (inpatient care)

-(All inpatient care must be pre-certified through Prime Dx.
+(All inpatient care must be pre-certified through Apta Health.
 Inpatient care includes both acute care and residential treatment, if medically necessary.)

 In-network Plan pays 80% after deductible